HatimZ/Applicant-Tracking-System/README.md

 | `gender `      | `string` | gender |
 | `resume `      | `string` | **Required**.
 User name |

 The API saves user in a local Postgres table.
-Passwords are not saved.
+There are two tables, one that saves the resume and other that saves all the other info.
-The user enters details through a form.
+The resume table id is a foreign key in the candidate-tb so it is accessed from their.

 #### Last Page